 Energy storage is considered in the model in two forms: standalone energy storage and solar-paired energy storage.
 For both types of storage, the normal (non-emergency) discharge time is set to start in the evening, coinciding with peak load.
 The energy storage is modeled to inject all of its stored energy to meet peak load through evening.
 In the event that an emergency event occurs, defined as a time when load exceeds available capacity, the energy storage resources are modeled such that they inject stored energy up to their nameplate capacity to either meet the system generation shortfall, or if the generation shortfall is too great, minimize the magnitude of the shortfall.
 Once the amount of stored energy is depleted, the modeled energy storage is unable to inject additional energy.
-During an emergency event, the energy is storage is modeled to inject its storage energy regardless of the time of day or how much energy is stored at that time.
+During an emergency event, the energy is stored at that time.
 All storage is modeled as having an 85% round-trip efficiency.
 Specific details regarding standalone and solar-paired energy storage are provided below.